 What is the best way to ensure Aboriginal-sensitive access and benefit sharing (ABS) of genetic resources?

-We are holding a series of focus groups across the country.
-Representatives from Aboriginal communities and organizations, governments, civil society, and the private sector will gather to discuss how best to protect Aboriginal interests through access and benefit sharing policies.
+Our team of researchers has conducted in-depth focus groups across Canada, gathering representatives from Indigenous communities and organizations to discuss how best to protect their interests through access and benefit sharing policies.

 - The COVID-19 pandemic has exposed the inequalities that exist in our health-care system, here in Canada and abroad.
 In light of the current Black Lives Matter movement occurring around the world, the message being sent by the people is clear.
 There exists deep-rooted systemic racism in our world propagated through our institutions.
 Our existing global health system in particular,…Read More

 - “Like the forests, the roots of our people are intertwined such that thegreatest troubles cannot overcome us.” - Constitution of the Haida Nation On Haida Gwaii, the legal tradition of Yah’Guudang goes back as long as the Haida have lived there, from time immemorial.
 Yah’Guudang means respect for the land and those living upon it, embedded in the Haida…Read More